richardyamamoto/reactJS-redux/README.md

 ## Remove product from cart

 - On `src/pages/cart/index.js`.
-- To remove the product from cart, we have to use the `dispatch` propertie from Redux.
+- To remove the product from cart, we have to use the `dispatch` property from Redux.
 - On the Delete button we are going to trigger the action.
   - `<MdDelete onClick={() => dispatch({ type: 'REMOVE_FROM_CART', id: product.id })}>`
 - The action must have a `type` as obligatory attribute and we are going to pass the product id directly from the action